tvdboom/ATOM/docs_sources/contributing.md

 ### Submitting a pull request

-Before you submit a pull request, please work through this checklist to make sure that you have done everything necessary so we can efficiently review and accept your changes.
+Before you submit a pull request, please work through this checklist to make sure that you have done the necessary so we can efficiently review and accept your changes.

 * Update the documentation so all of your changes are reflected there.
 * Adhere to [PEP 8](https://peps.python.org/pep-0008/) standards.